Spiral to GEO Using an Optimal Finite Maneuver

 SNOPT and STK Premium (Space) or STK Enterprise

-You can obtain STK Premium (Space) or STK Enterprise for this training by visiting http://licensing.agi.com/stk/evaluation.
+You can obtain STK Premium (Space) or STK Enterprise for this tutorial by visiting http://licensing.agi.com/stk/evaluation.
 Commercial users can contact AGI support at support@agi.com or 1-800-924-7244 to request a SNOPT license.

 The results of the tutorial may vary depending on the user settings and data enabled (online operations, terrain server, dynamic Earth data, etc.).
 It is acceptable to have different results.